ritu-creator/Art/README.md

 ![Moonrise Above Scarlet River](./Moonrise-Above-Scarlet-River.jpg)

-## 4. The Candle's Embrace Glowing in theD ark
+## 4. The Candle's Embrace Glowing in the Dark